kryptokrauts/kk-website/src/data/lexicon.md

 A *bagholder* is an investor who holds a cryptocurrency whose price falls until the coin is worth almost nothing.
 Those affected hold the cryptocurrency in the hope that the coin will rise again in order not to make a loss or at least to reduce the amount of the loss.
 However, this is rarely the case, because in most cases the bagholders lose a large part of their investment.

 If you don't do sufficient research before buying a cryptocurrency, and instead invest in so-called *shitcoins*, then the risk of becoming a bagholder increases.

+## Blockexplorer
+A *blockexplorer* typically is an online tool for exploring the blockchain of a particular cryptocurrency.
+It provides an overview over all the transactions happening on the blockchain.
+Blockexplorers can serve as blockchain analysis and provide information such as total network hash rate, coin supply, transaction growth and other metrics.

 ## Block height
 A blockchain consists of a series of blocks.
 The *block height* indicates which block you are talking about or the current length of the blockchain.